mariochampion/liquibasehub-setup-mac/README.md

 10. A time_total.csv is added which provides total elapsed time in seconds to perform all the commands across all changelogs

 **NOTE**
-This script used an included H2 database, which is automatically started around line 313 (look for a subprocess.Popen).
+This script used an included local in-memory H2 database, which you can [y] or [n] decide to auto-start when running the script via
-If you dont want this, please comment out this line.
+`python makechangelogs.py <N> <M>` for interactive setup.

 **NEXT STEPs**